-The Library has developed a directory containing information regarding the state bar examination of each state.
-To find information on states other than Louisiana, click here to go to that directory: http://libguides.law.lsu.edu/statebarexam.
-A course guide for the Texas bar exam is available here.
+General Information: The Library has developed a directory containing information regarding the state bar examination of each state.
+To find information on admission to any state bar, including links to the relevant state websites, click here to go to that directory: http://libguides.law.lsu.edu/statebarexam.

 The requisites for admission to the practice of law in Louisiana as prescribed by the Supreme Court may be found in Rule XVII of the Rules of the Supreme Court of Louisiana.
 Under the provisions of the present rule, graduates of the Law Center are required to score 80 or higher on the Multistate Professional Responsibility Examination (MPRE) and pass the Louisiana State Bar Examination to gain admission to practice in Louisiana.
 Students must successfully complete the Legal Profession (LAW 5721) prior to sitting for the MPRE.
 More information about the MPRE may be found at www.ncbex.org.